Rules and regulations

 Public nuisance

-Please be aware of the law, and the on-the-spot fines for unacceptable behaviour as follows:
+Please be aware of the local laws, and the on-the-spot fines for unacceptable behaviour:

 Alcohol and drugs

-The consumption of alcohol is prohibited in the majority of public places in the city centre, but you are of course welcome to visit one Amsterdam’s many bars.
+The consumption of alcohol and soft drugs is forbidden in the majority of public places in the city centre.
+You are, of course, welcome to visit one of Amsterdam’s many bars and coffee shops.
 Never combine alcohol and drugs.
-For more information about health matters in the city, contact the Public Health Service of Amsterdam.

 When it comes to soft drugs such as cannabis, a tolerance policy ("gedoogbeleid") is applied in the Netherlands.
-This means that although the possession and buying of soft drugs are recognised as a violation of the law, you will not be prosecuted if it concerns a maximum amount of five grams of cannabis, and coffeeshops can sell cannabis.
+This means that although the possession and buying of soft drugs are recognised as a violation of the law, you will not be prosecuted if it concerns a maximum amount of five grams of cannabis.

 To enter a coffeeshop, you must be 18 years of age – your ID will be checked.
 Visitors should keep in mind that most venues other than coffeeshops do not allow soft drugs to be consumed on their premises.
 In other words, you may not smoke cannabis in most clubs or bars, even in smoking areas.
 Find out more about the policy on coffeeshops and drug safety here.

-From 25 May 2023, it will be illegal for both visitors and Amsterdam residents to use soft drugs in the old city centre (Red Light District, Nieuwmarkt and Dam Square.
+From 25 May 2023, it's illegal for both visitors and Amsterdam residents to use soft drugs in the old city centre (Red Light District, Nieuwmarkt and Dam Square.
+These areas are marked with signs saying ‘No smoking cannabis in public’.
 Officers and enforcers can issue possible fines of €100.
+Never buy weed from any place that isn’t a coffeeshop.

 Hard drugs

 As in the rest of the world, drugs are officially illegal in the Netherlands.
 Possession, dealing, selling, production and most other acts involving any drug are punishable by law.
 Bringing drugs into a club, bar or festival is prohibited.
+Drugs in Amsterdam often have higher dosages than in other countries, so be wary.
 If you choose to use drugs, it’s good to be aware of the risks.
-Find a number of useful tips and information on our dedicated Be smart, be safe page.

 For serious drug and alcohol-related emergencies, seek immediate medical assistance.
 If someone is not feeling well, don’t be afraid to ask for help or call medical services at 112.
 In the Netherlands, you cannot be prosecuted for offences related to taking drugs subsequent to visiting the emergency department.